Surviving Your CRUISE: 16 Things I HATE About Cruising & How To Beat Them

 Subpar cabin amenities: Single-ply toilet paper and cramped spaces

 Unless you pay for a mid-range to luxury stateroom, expect a cabin that is more downscale than motels in your hometown.
 I hate that basic cabins on cruise ships are cramped, with barely enough room to move.
 And don’t get me started on the single-ply toilet paper.
-One cruise lamented, “For me, the cruise bathroom experience could test the patience of angels.”
+One cruiser lamented, “For me, the cruise bathroom experience could test the patience of angels.”

 Limited privacy and personal space